Public API

 • method: time superposition method used to compute the response.
 Available options: ConvolutionMethod, NonHistoryMethod.

 • constraint: constraint that the system must satisfy.
 Can be variable with time.
-Available options: HeatLoadConstraint, InletTempConstraint.
+Available options: HeatLoadConstraint, InletTempConstraint, TotalHeatLoadConstraint.

 • borefield: describes the geometrical properties and the boreholes of the borefield on which the simulation will be performed.
 Available options: EqualBoreholesBorefield.